 6. WP Super Cache – WP Super Cache makes your blog load faster.
 Why wouldn’t you want to download and install this plugin?

 8. Redirection – Often, bad SEO is caused by broken links and indexing problems.
-Redirection enables you to prevent Google Bots and Yahoo Spiders locking themselves in a loop.
+Redirection enables you to prevent Google Bots and Yahoo Spiders from locking themselves in a loop.
 This plugin improves your site indexing and navigation by allowing you to create simple 301 redirects in order to avoid those pesky indexing problems.

 9. Contact Form 7 – Every major blog has a contact form.
 They used this plugin to create it.